 Chichén Itzá, one of the greatest Mayan cities ever built, is the second most visited archaeological site in Mexico.
-Tens of thousands of people once lived here and, at times, it can feel like there are that many tourists there.
+Tens of thousands of people once lived here and, at times, it can feel like there are that many tourists at the site.
 Here’s why it’s worth braving the crowds and how to avoid some of them.

 Chichén Itzá is a pre-Columbian site and geeky Indiana Jones types believe 50,000 Mayans may have lived here at the city’s peak.
 Today it’s a huge, well-groomed site with a lot of rules and a lot of ropes preventing visitors from getting too close to most structures.
 And you can forget about climbing to the top of anything.
 Here are some highlights.